Yanmar Museum ヤンマーミュージアム

 Take the Tokaido Shinkansen to Maibara (just over 2 hours from Tokyo or 20 minutes from Kyoto).
-Then take the Hokuriku Line to Nagahama (about 15 minutes).
+Then take the Hokuriku Main Line to Nagahama (about 10 minutes).
 The Yanmar Museum is about a 10-minute walk from JR Nagahama station.

 Much more than machinery

 If you're in Japan, you've likely seen the name Yanmar everywhere.
-It's one of Japan's biggest manufacturers of heavy machinery for farming, construction, and leisure.
 To celebrate its 100th anniversary, Yanmar built this hands-on museum in Nagahama, the home town of its founder.